TT-ReBORN/Georgia-ReBORN/profile/georgia/README.md

 ![BiographyLyrics](https://i.ibb.co/fddMnxc/George-Re-BORN-Biography-And-Lyrics-Animation.webp)

-Georgia ReBORN supports 4k resolutions and will adjust theme elements based on DPI and screen size.
+Georgia-ReBORN supports 4k resolutions and will adjust theme elements based on DPI and screen size.
 Fullscreen mode is also supported!
 There are 6 pre-defined sizes ( Options -> Change Player Size ), 3 for FULL HD and below and 3 for 4K resolution and higher.
 These pre-defined sizes are restricted, if you have a monitor capable of 1920 x 1200 and below the first 3 are available, if you have a monitor capable of 4K resolution and higher the other 3 are available.